10 Ways You Are Ruining Your Cloth Diapers

 1. You're Not Pre-Rinsing Your Diapers.

 Many moms purchase an inexpensive and easy-to-install bidet sprayer that attaches to their existing toilet.
-This way, the dirty diapers can be sprayed immediately and the waste goes right into the toilet bowl.
+This way, the dirty diapers can be sprayed immediately, and the waste goes into the toilet bowl.

 2. You're Using the Wrong Laundry Detergent.